SixArm/topics/topics/graph-algorithms/index.md

 * Prim's Algorithm: This algorithm is similar to Kruskal's algorithm but starts with a single node and adds edges that connect the node to the rest of the graph.

 * Floyd-Warshall Algorithm: This algorithm is used to find the shortest paths between all pairs of nodes in a weighted graph.
 It works by updating a matrix of distances until it contains the shortest path between all pairs of nodes.

-There are many other graph algorithms, and each has its own specific use case.
-These algorithms are widely used in many areas of computer science, including network routing, image processing, and social network analysis, to name a few.